Souloid/quartzPages/content/ReadMe.md

 ---
 created: 2024-07-08 @ 00:35:55 AM
-updated: 2024-07-08 @ 01:16:53 AM
+updated: 2024-07-08 @ 02:11:23 AM
 ---
-Testing new Read Me file outside of the longform project.
+This project is for documenting my notes in a public format for other people to benefit from it.